 - Few financial and executive leaders recognize the full potential for cost savings from the supply chain.
 So procurement executives may be able to identify additional synergies.

 Procurements Added Value

-It is an organizations ability to deliver savings that ultimately determines whether or not integration will be a success.
-By developing excellence in procurement execution procurement becomes uniquely placed to add value through:
+It is the ability to deliver savings that ultimately determines whether or not integration will be a success.
+By developing excellence in procurement, procurement becomes uniquely placed to add value through:

 1. Spend analysis